gumaerc-testorg/11.958-january-iap-2009/content/pages/readings.md

 ---
 content_type: page
+description: This section presents the list of case studies and readings given to the students at the beginning of the course.
 learning_resource_types:
 - Readings
 ocw_type: CourseSection
-parent_uid: null
 title: Readings
 uid: 0ee7961e-6d0f-ba0a-7f02-c4bd0b70f6d1
 ---

 This section presents the list of case studies and readings given to the students at the beginning of the course.
-See the "Study questions and reading tips" handouts in the {{< resource_link 939724a2-7296-4112-ef3f-e9caa1a55352 "lecture notes" >}} section for comments, reading order, and questions to consider while reading.
+See the "Study questions and reading tips" handouts in the {{% resource_link 939724a2-7296-4112-ef3f-e9caa1a55352 "lecture notes" %}} section for comments, reading order, and questions to consider while reading.

 {{< tableopen >}}
 {{< theadopen >}}